Short fiction by Susan Walsh

 “It’s a roof over your ungrateful head,” said Granny Down.
-Her real name was O’Down but her father had changed it to Down when she was a little girl.
-Down, downer, downed.
-It suited her better anyway, Maureen always said.
+Their real name had been O’Down but her father had changed it to Down when she was a little girl.
+Down, downed.
+It suited her better, Maureen said.

 On one side of the room was an old-fashioned fireplace where Ma and Granny cooked potatoes and sometimes potatoes and carrots in a big black pot.
 Occasionally, they threw in bones they got from the butcher shop.